Ghasak/Data_Analysis_Google_Tracking/README.md

 git add . and check with git status
 ```

+### Working Progress ...
+Similar to the other configurations, we will add more features to our current python file.
+We will create a dynmaic figure that show the words that we googled in the past year.

 ### Prerequisites
 What things you need to install the software and how to install them